quasarframework/quasar-testing/packages/unit-vitest/README.md

 Please check out ["@vue/test-utils" official documentation](https://vue-test-utils.vuejs.org/) to learn how to test Vue components.

 If you're migrating from Jest to Vitest, please check out the official [migration guide](https://vitest.dev/guide/migration.html#migrating-from-jest).

+### Upgrade from Vitest AE v2.x to v3.0 onwards

+Quasar first-party helpers haven't changed.
+The AE now requires `@quasar/app-vite` v3 and derives the Vitest config from your real quasar.config file.
+It supports both Vitest v4 and v5.

+- Upgrade `@quasar/app-vite` to v3.
+If you can't migrate away from v2 yet, stay on AE v2.x;
+- Upgrade Node to v22.12.0 or newer;
+- The config file is now named `vitest.config.[ts|js]` instead of `vitest.config.[mts|mjs]`: app-vite v3 projects are ESM by default, so the `m` prefix is no longer needed.
+Rename yours, and make sure only one of the two exists;
+- Re-install the AE (`quasar ext add @quasar/testing-unit-vitest`) and accept file overrides, or update your Vitest config file manually to the new format based on [`quasarViteTestingConfig(options)`](#quasarvitetestingconfigoptions);
+- `vite-tsconfig-paths` is removed as it's not needed in Vite 8, ensure you don't depend on it for any other reason.

 ### Upgrade from Vitest AE v1.x to v2.0 onwards